drhinternet/greenarrow-api/studio/special_sending_rules.markdown

   started once per campaign.
 A Special Sending Rule might be loaded many times over the course of a campaign.

+For Special Sending Rules used in autoresponders and web-forms:

+* A Special Sending Rule may run for a maximum of 60 seconds before being terminated, potentially causing the message to be skipped.
+* An error will not cause a retry.
+* Errors are logged to the autoresponder or web-form history page.
+* Currently, each Special Sending Rule process will handle a single message.
+This may change in the future to allow one process to handle multiple messages.
+* Because there is little parallelism in SSR evaluation and the error handling is not as robust as campaigns, it is *strongly recommended* to not access any external resources or do any time-intensive processing.

 ## Definition of Data In and Out of Special Sending Rules

 ### Data Provided to the Special Sending Rule